kr193/Master-s-Thesis-2025/msc_thesis_2025/README.md

 │   ├── main.py                     # Main script for mixed data experiments
-│   ├── src/                        # Source code for mixed data pipeline │   ├── results/                    # Pickle files for mixed data results │   └── output_images/              # Plots & reports for mixed data
-└── cross-validation/               # Hyperparameter tuning the architectures and other parameetrs for deep learning methods by implementing customized cross-validation
+│   ├── src/                        # Source code for mixed data pipeline │   ├── results/                    # Pickle files for mixed data results └── cross-validation/               # Hyperparameter tuning the architectures and other parameters for deep learning methods by implementing customized cross-validation strategy.
 ```

 Each pipeline follows a similar structure for easy navigation and reproducibility.